avoidwork/dom-router/README.md

 Function to execute after route has changed, takes `arg` which describes the event

 #### css
-`Object` with `active`, & `hidden` keys which have corresponding CSS class values, defaults to "active", & "hidden"
+`Object` with `current`, & `hidden` keys which have corresponding CSS class values, defaults to "current", & "hidden"

 #### ctx
 Context for DOM selector, defaults to `body` if not specified